rajagashe/EC2Collection/README.md

 ## Getting the Data
 We will be using the [Movielens 100K dataset](https://grouplens.org/datasets/movielens/100k/) for this exercise.
 Download it, unzip the bundle, and upload all the files to the bucket you just created above.

+## Uploading the Data
+We should now upload all of the files we discussed so far, including the Movielens dataset to the newly created S3 bucket.
+You can either use the CLI to upload your files, like so,

+`aws s3 cp sourceFile s3://myBucket`

+To use the CLI to upload the files, we will need to ensure that we have our CLI configured, check [here for guidance on how to go about downloading and configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

+__OR__,

+We could use the AWS Management Console to upload all the files to our bucket, refer to this documentation for [guidance on using the AWS Management Console to upload your files](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html).

 ## Run the Cloudformation template
 Now, open the Cloudformation console in the AWS Management Console, and create the stack, the template will ask for some parameters, make sure you already have them, they are,